SteveBattista/signhash/DEVELOPMENT.md

 - ✅ Modern Rust idioms (yaml-rust2, inline format strings)
 - ✅ Comprehensive documentation with examples

+These are the views and opinion of the author and not of the MITRE corporation.

 Licensed under the MIT License.
 Copyright 2026 MITRE | #26-0488 03/06/26